Swapnil-DevGeek/flask-api-image-processing/README.md

     }
 ]
 ```
 ## Notes

--Ensure that the API server is running before making requests.
+- **Ensure that the API server is running before making requests.**
--The API is designed to handle image files in common formats such as JPEG, PNG, etc.
+- **The API is designed to handle image files in common formats such as JPEG, PNG, etc.**
--The predictions are based on the ImageNet classes that the MobileNetV2 model was trained on.
+- **The predictions are based on the ImageNet classes that the MobileNetV2 model was trained on.**
--The confidence scores represent the probability of each predicted class.
+- **The confidence scores represent the probability of each predicted class.**